yashvithk19/Git-GitHub/README.md

 # Learn Git & GitHub from Scratch

 ## Introduction
 This repository serves as a beginner-friendly guide to learning Git and GitHub from scratch.
-Follow the steps below to install Git, configure it, and use it to manage your projects with GitHub.
+Follow the steps and use it to manage your projects with GitHub.

 ---